directus-labs/guest-authoring/getting-started-with-directus-and-laravel/index.md

 </body>
 </html>
 ```

-Edit the code in your `routes/web.php` file to add a new route for the `PageController` view:
+Edit the `routes/web.php` file to add a new route for the `PageController` view:

 ```php
 use Illuminate\Support\Facades\Route;